London Gatwick Airport Guide

 - Bloc Gatwick - A budget hotel located inside the South Terminal on the Arrivals Floor.

 - Hilton London Gatwick Airport - Connected to the South Terminal by a covered walkway.
-Day rooms are available 9am-6pm.
+Day rooms are available 9:00AM - 6:00PM.

 - Premier Inn London Gatwick North Terminal Hotel - Located opposite the North Terminal, this hotel provides free 2-minute transfers to the South Terminal.

 - Sofitel London Gatwick - A 4-star hotel connected directly to the North Terminal via covered link bridge.
-Day rooms are available 9am-6pm.
+Day rooms are available 9:00AM - 6:00PM.

-To find a cheap room, there is a list of hotels near Gatwick Airport on Tripadvisor that can be sorted by price.
+To see more options there is a list of hotels near Gatwick Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - Art at the Airport - The works of 3 different local artists are now on display throughout the airport.
 Check out the unique mosaic celebrating Her Majesty’s Diamond Jubilee, the artwork is created with 5,500 pictures of people from Sussex, Kent and Surrey.
 Location: South Terminal.

-- Baby Care - Boots Drugstore is located both Landside and Airside and offers pre-order service for baby milk, simply place your order 5 days before your travel and pick up post security, freeing up space in your hand luggage for other essentials.
+Boots Drugstore, located both landside and airside, offers a pre-order service for baby milk.
+Simply place your order five days before your travel, and pick up post security, freeing up space in your hand luggage for other essentials.
+You can warm up baby bottles at Pret a Manger restaurant, located airside in either terminal.

-- Baggage Trolleys - Available for a refundable deposit of £1, €1 or US 25-cent coin.
+- Baggage Trolleys - Available for a refundable deposit of £1 or €1 coin.

 - Currency Exchange - Moneycorp has exchange desks and ATMS located throughout both terminals.
 Hours: open 24 hours.